is8ac/aural2/paper/aural2.md

 ---
 title: "Collecting training data to train an LSTM to classify a finite number of human intents from voice with slight negative latency, and solving the use mention distinction"
+author:
+  - "Isaac Leonard ifleonar@us.ibm.com"
-author: "Isaac Leonard ifleonar@us.ibm.com, Chris Dye dyec@us.ibm.com"
+  - "Chris Dye dyec@us.ibm.com"
 output:
   markdown::pdf_document:
     fig_caption: yes